 Blockchain can be used to:

 Effective BOM management will require a strategic approach that aligns with the overall objectives of your business and addresses the potential risks associated with that movement.
-By focusing on the following areas, procurement specialists can max out cost savings and improve the likelihood of long-term success.
+By focusing on the following areas, procurement specialists can maximize cost savings and improve the likelihood of long-term success.

 BOM management should always be aligned with the overall business goals, including profitability, quality, and sustainability.
-Invariably, this means that cost-saving efforts should not compromise the quality or performance of the product—though many companies fail to meet this objective—and should be evaluated in the context of the broader business strategy.
+Invariably, this means that cost-saving efforts should not compromise the quality or performance of the product and should be evaluated in the context of the broader business strategy.

-Identifying and mitigating potential cost risks is equally as important to successful BOM management.
+Identifying and mitigating potential cost risks is equally important to successful BOM management.
 This can include:

 Likewise, procurement teams must build strong supplier relationships if they want to achieve a cost-effective process.
-Collaborative partnerships come to the fore here, with the successful monitoring and management of supplier performance and active investment in their development opening the door to favorable terms, reduced costs, and a reliable supply of components.
+Collaborative partnerships come to the fore here.
+The monitoring and management of supplier performance and active investment in their development open the door to favorable terms, reduced costs, and a reliable supply of components.

 Building collaborative partnerships with suppliers involves: